 OODA Health is transforming the administrative experience in healthcare by enabling collaborative, real-time interactions between providers, members and payers.
 OODA Health Taps Partner Alcide to Provide Kubernetes Security for Its Growing Applications on Bottlerocket.

 Veeva Systems is the leader in cloud-based software for the global life sciences industry.
 We run a variety of containerized microservices on a development cluster built entirely on Bottlerocket nodes.
 We adopted Bottlerocket because we wanted a streamlined container OS with better resource efficiency, enhanced security, and reduced management overhead.
 The transition to Bottlerocket was a seamless experience and it has largely been a drop-in replacement for our other EKS nodes.

-These AWS Technology Partners have run quality assurance and security tests on their software and provide support for their products on Bottlerocket.
-To learn more about how to run these partner applications on Bottlerocket, check out our AWS Partner Bottlerocket Blog.
+These AWS Partners have run quality assurance and security tests on their software and provide support for their products on Bottlerocket.
+To learn more about how to run these Partner applications on Bottlerocket, check out our AWS Partner Bottlerocket Blog.

 Monitoring & Logging Partners

 "AppDynamics is excited to partner with AWS to extend full-stack observability to containerized applications on Bottlerocket.
 This purpose-built container operating system makes it simple to adopt agile methodologies that accelerate app development and simplify mobility, scale and security.
 Combined with AppDynamics (available on the AWS Marketplace) our customers can correlate application performance, user experience and security insights to key business outcomes and empower DevOps teams with the information needed to align innovation and strategy."

 "Container-optimized operating systems will give dev teams the additional speed and efficiency to run higher throughput workloads with better security and uptime.
 We are excited to work with AWS on Bottlerocket, so that as customers take advantage of the increased scale they can continue to monitor these ephemeral environments with confidence."